gvwilson/sensibleadventures/iffy/iffy.md

 "No you're not," Wales agreed thoughtfully.
 He nodded at the toolbox next to her feet.
-"Are you okay to carry it a bit further?"
+"Are you okay to carry that a bit further?"

-"Am I what?"
-Iffy crossed her arms in unconscious imitation of the *Taroona*'s captain.
+Iffy crossed her arms in unconscious imitation of the *Taroona*'s captain and raised an eyebrow.

 Wales smiled briefly.
 "Sorry.